Instant deepfakes of anyone (doing anything) by the end of 2027?

 AI Bulls vs AI Bears

 This market is another possible operationalization of the disagreement between what I'll call the AI Bulls and the AI Bears.
 The bulls believe, for example, that "scale is all you need".
-That we're on a trajectory towards Artificial General Intelligence (AGI) and that it will emerge automatically by scaling up existing neural net architectures.
+That we're on a trajectory towards Artificial General Intelligence (AGI) and that it will emerge inexorably by scaling up existing neural net architectures.
 If you believe that it's scale plus a handful of additional breakthroughs that the time is ripe for, that still puts you pretty far towards the bull end of the bear-bull spectrum.
 The AI bears, such as Gary Marcus, believe that recent leaps in capability and seeming-understanding shown by DALL-E and GPT and the like are going to hit another wall before reaching human level and that AGI is thus still decades away.

 Note that the bear-bull spectrum is orthogonal to the spectrum of beliefs about how hard AI alignment is.
 For example, an AI bear may agree that if we did somehow hit upon AGI in a few years, that would literally destroy humanity.
 Likewise, some AI bulls believe that AI doom is nigh and others believe that AI utopia is nigh.